 This post is also available in: Nederlands (Dutch)

 Little Blond is visiting the Netherlands for a short period of time.
-To meet some family friends, but not in the least to see how her ‘old’ country feels like after five months of living in Portugal…
+To meet some family and friends, but not in the least to see how her ‘old’ country feels like after five months of living in Portugal…

 Arriving in Holland feels unusually common.
 Though there is a freshness in the things and people I encounter.
 Even still inside the plane, before landing, I notice the enormous clouds entering this part of Europe.
 Like being in a tunnel, we fly between these grand and strange objects.

 I can almost touch them, they really seem like a heap of cotton balls, just the way they are described in children’s books.
 It makes me, for a moment, feel a child again.